thib1984/ytdlmusic/README.md

 Each night, [another automatic job](https://github.com/thib1984/ytdlmusic/actions/workflows/test_published_release.yml) checks the actual package with last versions of dependencies and Pythons 3.6 to 3.9.
 So if a regression appears, the author of ytdlmusic received  an automatic mail to warn it.*

 *_These tests are executed with GitHub Actions on an Ubuntu 20.04 image.
-Tests are also runned on macOS and Windows images (only very last Python version)._
+Tests are also run on macOS and Windows images (only very last Python version)._
 ## Thanks

 Thanks to contributors and dependencies authors :